SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/01-formulae.md

   </TabItem>
   <TabItem value="deno" label="Deno">

-Typically file data will be available as a `Uint8Array` / `ArrayBuffer` from an API or stored in the filesystem.  `cellFormula: true` should be added to the second options argument to `read` or `readFile`:
+Typically file data will be available as a `Uint8Array` or `ArrayBuffer` from API or stored in the file system.  `cellFormula: true` should be set in the options argument to `read` or `readFile`:

 **`XLSX.read`**